Know where you stand in the OPM pipeline.

 Federal retirees whose package is somewhere in the OPM pipeline — agency, payroll, intake, adjudication, or final payment — and who want to understand where they stand and what to do next.
 Especially useful if you’re past the months OPM quotes and the portal still just says “in process.”

 From two sources: OPM’s own published processing statistics, and opt-in timelines that retirees choose to contribute.
 We group by the things that actually change your wait — agency, retirement date, paper vs. electronic, court order — and only show a comparison when enough cases exist to mean something.
-When a cohort is too small, we show the OPM aggregates alone instead of a misleading number.
+When too few cases match yours, we show the OPM aggregates alone instead of a misleading number.

 Do you have access to my OPM case?